Role of Organic Diets

 Avocados pack a punch of monounsaturated fats.
 These good fats support overall heart health by lowering the chances of gunk building up in your blood vessels.

 What's more, avocados are loaded with potassium, a crucial mineral that plays a part in controlling blood pressure and supporting heart function.
-The fiber in avocados also pitches into maintaining healthy cholesterol levels, making them a smart choice to eat every day for a happy heart.
+The fiber in avocados also helps maintain healthy cholesterol levels, making them a smart choice to eat every day for a happy heart.

 Berries